filipi/onde/README.md

 providing functions to generate HTML tables from PostgreSQL queries and also a module to automatically generate CRUD forms for PostgreSQL tables.

-The CRUD form generation tool scans the database data dictionary no identify relations making selection boxes (or radio lists, depending of the size of the list) for the 1:N relations and check boxes lists for the N:N relations.
+The CRUD form generation tool scans the database data dictionary to identify relations making selection boxes (or radio lists, depending of the size of the list) for the 1:N relations and check boxes lists for the N:N relations.